samhiatt/mlnd_capstone_project/capstone_report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+The Kaggle kernel []() documents the data preprocessing methodology used to decode audio input files, generate spectral features, calculate statistics, and then scale and normalize data.

+* Describe the use of data generators, and using one-hot encoding
+* Explain frame filtering methodolgy and credit [Extract features with Librosa, predict with NB](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb).

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_